modin-project/modin/docs/developer/architecture.rst

 spent implementing the components of the pandas API.
 We have implemented a toy example for a sqlite API as a proof of concept, but this isn't ready for usage/testing.
 There are also plans to expose the Modin DataFrame API as a reduced API set that encompasses the entire pandas/dataframe API.
-See `experimental features`_ for more information.
+See :doc:`advanced usage </advanced_usage/index>` for more information.

 .. toctree::
    /flow/modin/pandas/base